github/docs/content/developers/apps/creating-an-oauth-app.md

   {% endwarning %}

-7. In "Homepage URL", type the full URL to your app's website.
+7. In "Homepage URL is", type the full URL to your app's website.
 ![Field for the homepage URL of your app](/assets/images/oauth-apps/oauth_apps_homepage_url.png)
 8. Optionally, in "Application description", type a description of your app that users will see.
 ![Field for a description of your app](/assets/images/oauth-apps/oauth_apps_application_description.png)